jose-garzon/medixio/README.md

 - Create and edit medical appointments with detailed fields such as doctor's name, specialty, date and time, contact, and additional notes.

-- Manage appointment statuses: "draft," "active," "outdated," and "done."
+- Manage appointment statuses: "draft," "active," "lost," and "done."

 - Integration with WhatsApp for scheduling or confirming appointments.